leon4rd/test/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## What does an angry pepper do?
+It gets jalapeño face.